 - group assignment (group grade, 40% of the final grade) designed and delivered in class in collaboration with the top management team of a leading player of the fashion and luxury market.
 The assignment will aim at verifying student’s ability to: (i) identify and analyze the main challenges faced by a real fashion/luxury company, (ii) apply the appropriate tools and techniques learnt in class to structure an adhoc strategy, (iii) apply their analytical reasoning and critical thinking to come up with creative solutions to the problem.
 The expected output is a power point presentation.

 - final written exam (individual grade, 60% of the final grade; closedbooks), based on a mix of open questions, incidents/cases and close-end questions related to the shared readings, slides, and notes, which aims to assess the student’s learning level of the theoretical models and the main concepts, methods and tools covered in the course.

 The assessment of non-attending students is entirely based (100% of the final grade) on the final written exam.

-- In addition, slides and some other materials (articles, videos, useful links, etc.) are provided during the course.
-Students need to refer to the Bboard platform.
+In addition, slides and some other materials (articles, videos, useful links, etc.) will be provided during the course.
+Students will need to refer to the Blackboard platform.